KrisJulioDev/RickyAndMorty/README.md

 # RickyAndMorty

-Sample app that display rick and morty characters Features includes:
+Sample app that display rick and morty characters Created in SwiftUI, MVVM architecture
+Features includes:
 - Loading of characters
 - Display of detailed view of character